rafaelmagalhaesguedes/RentalBackendChallenge/README.md

-# Rental BackEnd Challenge - v1
+# Rental BackEnd Challenge - Stripe Integration

 This project encompasses a robust API for managing clients, reservations, accessory rentals, and vehicle groups within a car rental service.
 It features integration with the Stripe payment gateway for secure online transactions.
 Additionally, the system includes a microservices architecture for efficient email communication, utilizing message queues for enhanced reliability and scalability.